Chase Freedom Visa

 No Annual Fee

 FM Mini Review: Great for 5X categories.
-Good companion card to Sapphire Reserve or Sapphire Preferred.
+Good companion card to Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred.

 Card Type: Visa Signature or Platinum